 Months later, Cook and Bancroft scored an Annie Award for their direction on Mulan, while the film itself claimed Outstanding Achievement in an Animated Theatrical Feature.

 Barry Cook and Tony Bancroft’s cameo in Mulan

 Cook learned Disney was considering a direct-to-video sequel to Mulan.
 He wrote a one-page synopsis in which protagonists Mulan and Shang, soon to be married, receive word from The Emperor that strange things are happening up north.
 The synopsis ended with the ghostly ancestors of Mulan in an epic battle against the deceased army of the villainous Shan-Yu.

 But Cook was never involved beyond submitting the idea. “[I] guess Disney had something else in mind,” he says.
-Instead, Disney planned for two sequels to Mulan.
-The second of which would ultimately be canceled due to a lack of interest, despite the involvement of original Mulan screenwriters Raymond Singer and Eugenia Bostwick-Singer.
+Instead, Disney planned two sequels to Mulan.
+The second sequel would ultimately be canceled due to a lack of interest, despite the involvement of original Mulan screenwriters Raymond Singer and Eugenia Bostwick-Singer.

 “Too human” for animation

 After a five-month sabbatical, Cook began developing ideas for his next animated feature.
 The one that “stuck” was based on a short story he had developed years earlier: The Ghost & His Gift, a retelling of Oscar Wilde’s The Canterville Ghost.
 Set in the late 1940s Appalachia, Gift told how a ghost and three children helped bring together a young man and the girl he loved.